 Are thinking about planning a company Holiday Party?
 As we approach the holiday season, usually awash with holiday parties, it got me thinking about how employees are rewarded.
-Certainly one of the chief reasons for hosting a company holiday party is to reward employees for their hard work and dedication, and there may be financial reasons as well (check out this article for how to measure holiday party ROI, which might come in handy to help convince your boss to do something if the annual party is on the chopping block this year).
+One of the chief reasons for hosting a company holiday party is to reward employees for their hard work.
+There may be financial reasons as well (check out this article for how to measure holiday party ROI, which might come in handy to help convince your boss to do something if the annual party is on the chopping block this year).

 Why Company Holiday Party Planning?